The RVHPA welcomes you and we hope you will come and fly with us. But first there are a few things you need to know.

 In order to use the landing zones near the Woodrat Mountain launch pilots need to be current members of the U.S. Hang Gliding and Paragliding Association ( USHPA) as well as the Rogue Valley Hang Gliding and Paragliding Association (RVHPA).
 Foreign pilots who are not USHPA members can obtain a temporary USHPA membership.

 Whaleback and Herd Peak sites are insured sites and the insurer requires USHPA membership to fly these sites.
 RVHPA membership is optional for these sites.

-All tandem instructional flight operations at Woodrat Mountain whether commercial or just for fun require approval by the Woodrat Mountain Instructors Committee (WMIC).
+All commercial tandem instructional flight operations at Woodrat Mountain require approval by the Woodrat Mountain Instructors Committee (WMIC).
 The same is true for visiting instructors wanting to do clinics at Woodrat Mountain.

 You can find membership and site information as well as other useful links below.